-Maybe you feel that you've started planning for retirement too late, or you're concerned that you won't have enough saved by the time you retire.
-Life insurance can help.
+Maybe you feel that you’ve started planning for retirement too late, or you’re concerned that you won’t have enough saved by the time you retire.
+Life insurance provides death benefit protection, but also can help with the retirement gap too.
 With some life insurance policies you can use the potential cash value growth to help supplement your retirement income.
-You can access cash value through policy loans or withdrawals and the money could be used for a generally tax-free income stream.1 The following product categories may help you fill the retirement gap in your financial strategy.
+You can access cash value through policy loans or withdrawals and the money could be used for a generally tax-free income stream.1 The following product type may help you fill the retirement gap in your financial strategy.

-Indexed universal life (IUL) insurance is death benefit protection that can also help provide the opportunity to build long-term cash value by earning interest that is linked to the movement of a selected stock market index over a specific period of time.
-Although growth is based on a stock market index, your money is not actually invested in the market or in the applicable index.
-The product is subject to all policy fees and charges normally associated with most universal life insurance.
+Indexed universal life (IUL) insurance is death benefit protection that also provides the opportunity to build long-term cash value by earning interest that is linked to the movement of a selected stock market index over a specific period of time.
+Although growth is based on a stock market index, your premium is not actually invested in the market or in the applicable index.
+IUL products are subject to all policy fees and charges normally associated with most universal life insurance.

-That's a mouthful, but essentially IUL products can help protect your family and potentially provide cash value at the same time.
+That's a mouthful, but essentially IUL products can protect your family and potentially provide for them in the long run.

 Bet you didn't know life insurance could do that.

 With an IUL product, the policyowner can take advantage of the upward movement of a selected stock market index while being protected from a downward performance through the power of the 0% floor, meaning the index credited will not be less than zero percent.

 In other words, a North American IUL policy can offer you the opportunity to build cash value without a negative index performance hindering your earning potential.
 The earning potential is calculated based on several factors, including a maximum interest rate, the amount of premium allocated to the index account, the floor, and/or a spread rate, which is subtracted from the index growth.
 The cash value you build may be used in many ways, from college funding1 for your kids, to helping supplement your retirement income.